 Stop The Hate reflects Campus Pride’s commitment to provide social justice tools for combating bias and hate crimes.
 Stop The Hate is dedicated to provide the necessary resources and educational training to combat hate on college campuses; and to actively seek partnerships and collaboration among various organizations with similar concerns to address bias and hate behaviors.
 Learn more about the Stop The Hate Train the Trainer and explore these bias and hate crime prevention resources.

-by Karen M. Williamsen-Garvey and Steve Wisener WHERE ONE LIVES is among the biggest areas of concern for LGBT college and university students.
-The basic need for safety and security in student housing is particularly intense for LGBT students.
-Because of the vast diversity in the LGBT student community, it can be tricky for […]
+by Karen M. Williamsen-Garvey and Steve Wisener WHERE ONE LIVES is among the biggest areas of concern for LGBTQ college and university students.
+The basic need for safety and security in student housing is particularly intense for LGBTQ students.
+Because of the vast diversity in the LGBTQ student community, it can be tricky for […]

 How LGBT student leaders can expose the lies and extremism of the National Organization for Marriage